 To add a filter

-- Open the Filter section of the Trace controls.
+- Open the Filter section of the Trace page.

-- Enter data into either the Header or Query fields.
+- Enter a name and value into either the Header or Query fields.
 Blank fields are not evaluated.

-You can add more filters by clicking the Add Filters button.
+You can add more filters by clicking the Add Filter button.
 You can delete filters by clicking the (X) button next to the filter.

 - Rate limiting: Make sure that a rate limit is being evaluated for each message.